0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

 ## Run Issuer Node Locally on IDE

-As we stated earlier in the tutorials, the Issuer Node is platform-agnostic and can be run with CLI or IDE, or even on a cloud-based platfrom.
-In this tutorial, we are going to show you the steps needed to start the Node on GoLand IDE.
+As we stated earlier in the tutorials, the Issuer Node is platform-agnostic and can be run with CLI or IDE, or even on a cloud-based platform.
+In this tutorial, we are going to show you the steps needed to start the Node on an IDE.

-1. **Clone the Repositoy**: Clone the <a href="https://github.com/0xPolygonID/sh-id-platform" target="_blank">Issuer Node Repository</a>
+1. **Clone the Repository**: Clone the <a href="https://github.com/0xPolygonID/sh-id-platform" target="_blank">Issuer Node Repository</a>
 to your system.

       ```